Facilities Manager, 2009

 BA with honors, Syracuse University (phi beta kappa); MA, The Johns Hopkins University

-As Development Director, Steve is responsible for whole school fundraising efforts, communications, including the weekly Bulletin and WWS website, and events, including the fall bazaar and spring gala.
-Prior to coming to WWS, Steve had more than 25 years of project planning, communications, and development experience as a consultant to federal government agencies, local governments, and non profit organizations, with a special focus on energy and environmental issues.
+As Director of Advancement, Communications, and PR, Steve is responsible for coordinating WWS advancement efforts, internal communications (including the website and weekly bulletin), and getting the word out to the wider world about Waldorf.
+Prior to coming to WWS, Steve had more than 25 years of project planning, communications, and development experience as a consultant to federal government agencies, local governments, and non-profit organizations, with a special focus on energy and environmental issues.

 Librarian, Therapeutic Eurythmist, 2006